 Remus had the most wonderful chuckle.
 Tonks ran up the worn steps and hooked her arm though his, hugging his arm close while he tapped his wand on the door.
 She noted the serpent doorknocker looked eerily lifelike, its silver body seeming poised to strike.

-The sound of numerous chains, locks, and bolts opening on the other side of the weather-beaten black door made Tonks' eyebrows rise.
+The sound of numerous chains, locks, and bolts opening on the other side of the weather-beaten black door made Tonks's eyebrows rise.

-Remus said, "In his later years, Sirius' father developed an extreme interest in wizarding security devices."
+Remus said, "In his later years, Sirius's father developed an extreme interest in wizarding security devices."

 "That's like saying You-Know-Who has an extreme interest in ruling the world."